11 Fine Motor Activities for Kids Who Hate Sitting Still (Screen-Free!)

 The Bottom Line

 Will seated work eventually be required?
-Yes.
-But fighting to make them sit now creates negative associations.
-Build strength through movement first.
-Seated work becomes easier later.
+Sure, when they start school.
+But fighting to make them sit now just creates negative associations with the very skills you're trying to build.
+Build the strength through movement first.
+Seated focus gets easier once their hands are actually strong enough to do the work without exhausting them.

 Back to blog